quotentiroler/mcp-generator-2.0/SECURITY.md

 ## Security Updates

 Security updates will be:
-- Released as patch versions (0.1.X)
+- Released as patch versions (2.0.X) or pre-release updates (2.0.0-alpha.X)
 - Documented in [CHANGELOG.md](CHANGELOG.md)
 - Announced via GitHub Security Advisories
 - Tagged with security labels in release notes

+**Note**: As we're currently in alpha pre-release (2.0.0-alpha), expect rapid updates and potential breaking changes.
+Production use is not recommended until stable 2.0.0 release.

 ## Scope